UNINETTSigma2/documentation/training/events/2025-spring-best-practices-tools.md

 **The course is open to all and free of charge, but registration is mandatory.**

-**Targeted Audience**: The course is aimed at students, researchers and employees who want to upskill  their knowledge of the usage of HPC fnd storage facilities.
+**Targeted Audience**: The course is aimed at students, researchers and employees who want to upskill  their knowledge of the usage of HPC and storage facilities.
 This is a follow-up course to the {ref}`NRIS HPC on-boarding<training-2024-autumn-onboarding>` course (although it is not a prerequisite, but we expect the participants to have basic HPC knowledge).
 Being familiar with basics tools used with HPC and remote computing is fundamental for this course.